cbernaci/eeg_project/hardware/README.md

 Check the arduino sketch /eeg_project/firmware/arduino_read_square_wave/arduino_read_square_wave.ino to see how to generate the square wave.

-According to the Uno documentation, the PWM pins output a sample at 490Hz.
-This means it takes

 ### Pic of Circuit:

 <img src="./square_wave_uno.png" title="Uno Wiring for Square Wave." width="300"/>